 You should also consider creating an advance health directive.
 Creating this document is another way to ensure that your wishes about medical treatment and related matters are known in the event that a catastrophic illness or injury renders you incapable of making decisions about your care.

-While you are at it, talk to your lawyer about the pros and cons of creating a testamentary trust.
+While you are at it, talk to your Gold Coast Lawyers about the pros and cons of creating a testamentary trust.
 This is a trust that is included in your will, can be used to protect your assets, and will only take effect when you pass away.

 This may be a viable option for you if: